-Most RV parks are going to offer full hook ups, dump stations at your campsite, and other amenities such as a pool for the kids and playgrounds.
+Most RV parks are going to offer full hookups, dump stations at your campsite, and other amenities such as a pool for the kids and playgrounds.

-Cost for a 1 week stay in a hotel for a family of five is approximately: $2371
+1 week stay in a hotel is approximately: $3125

 How Much Does It Cost To Stay In An RV Park?

-The average cost for staying in a moderate RV park with a 35ft travel trailer is around $45/night.
+For our calculations, I assumed that the average cost for staying in a moderate RV park with a 35ft travel trailer is around $45/night.